VS

 Bitstamp has been operating since 2011 and is one of the most established platforms in the industry.
 Crypto.com, founded in 2016, is 5 years younger and positions itself as "The Everyday Crypto Platform with Cashback Card, Earn, and Derivatives".
 Both exchanges cater to active crypto traders — but the differences in fees, coin selection, and regulation are significant.

-When it comes to fees, Crypto.com has the edge: 0.10% spot taker fee compared to 0.40% at Bitstamp.
-On a $10,000 trade, that's a saving of $30 per transaction.
-Additional perk at Crypto.com: 10% discount when staking CRO.
+When it comes to fees, Bitstamp has the edge: 0.40% spot taker fee compared to 0.50% at Crypto.com.
+On a $10,000 trade, that's a saving of $10 per transaction.
+Additional perk at Bitstamp: Volume-based fee tiers with lower fees at higher 30-day volume.

-On the security front, Bitstamp offers EU/MiCA-regulated as a CASP via Bitstamp Europe S.A. in Luxembourg (CSSF) with an insurance fund of Around 95% of crypto assets in cold storage; no quantified public insurance fund.
-Crypto.com provides EU/MiCA-regulated via Foris DAX MT (Malta/MFSA); also Singapore and backs it with Separate fund.
+On the security front, Bitstamp offers MiCA-regulated as a CASP via Bitstamp Europe S.A. in Luxembourg (CSSF) with an insurance fund of Around 95% of crypto assets in cold storage; no quantified public insurance fund.
+Crypto.com provides MiCA-regulated via Foris DAX MT Limited in Malta (MFSA); also Singapore and backs it with Separate fund.
 Both platforms feature industry-standard security measures including 2FA, cold storage, and regular audits.

-Bitstamp stands out with Spot Trading, Bitstamp Earn, Mobile App, while Crypto.com differentiates itself through Earn, Cashback on Payments, Derivatives.
+Bitstamp stands out with Spot Trading, Bitstamp Earn, Mobile App, while Crypto.com differentiates itself through Earn, Cashback on Payments, Margin/Account Leverage.
 In terms of coin selection, Crypto.com leads with 600+ trading pairs compared to Bitstamp's 100+.

-Crypto.com wins the head-to-head comparison in 6 out of 11 categories (2x Bitstamp, 3x tie).
-Crypto.com offers lower fees.
+Crypto.com wins the head-to-head comparison in 5 out of 11 categories (3x Bitstamp, 3x tie).
 However, Bitstamp has a higher overall rating (4.1 vs. 4).

 Which Exchange Is Better for You?